ellis/roboliq/roboliq/tutorials/Commands.md

 * `count: integer` -- The number of times to repeat.
 * `[steps]: object` -- The sequence of commands to repeat.

+## timer

+The `timer` commands specify actions using timer equipment.

 ### timer._sleep